nealalan/EC2_Ubuntu_LEMP/README.md

 	- [IPv4 CIDR block](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing#IPv4_CIDR_blocks): This must be in a [private network](https://en.wikipedia.org/wiki/Private_network#Private_IPv4_address_spaces) range.
 10.10.0.0/24 will give us enough address space to allow for a few public and private subnets if needed and plenty of IP address ranges.
 	- A subnet calculator is helpful to check your mental math.
 	- This is my preferable range!

-- create a new Subnet in the VPC
-	-
+## Public Subnet
 - Be sure to assign the correct VPC to the Subnet
 	- The subnet can be from the size of the VPC at /24 up to /28
 	- I will use:
 		- Public: CIDR block of 10.10.10.0/27, Range 10.10.10.1-10.10.10.30